 We’ve been listing these cars by top speed.
 The next three on the list are all tied, so we broke the tie and listed them in this order based on how legendary we think each model is.
 The CTS-V was Cadillac’s return to amazing muscle.
 It has all of the comforts you would expect from a luxury vehicle.
 It has all of the power of a Camaro ZL1.
 Interestingly enough, it outperforms the 2016 ZL1, which should tell you everything you need to know.

-With a 0 to 60 in 3.7 seconds and a top speed of 200 mph, this is true muscle that takes the time to recognize the value of style.
+With a 0 to 60 in 3.7 seconds and a top speed of 200 mph, this is true muscle.
 Technically, you can get one of these for less than $100,000, but not by much.
 We’re calling this a full-blown supercar.
-At this range, buying new vs used is a moot point.
+At this range, buying new vs. used is a moot point.
 You get a CTS-V to show off, not save money.

 2019 Dodge Charger Hellcat

 The Charger is among the American muscle legends.
-Picking which charger was not easy, but we went with the best.
+Picking which Charger was not easy, but we went with the best.
 Well, we mostly went with the best.
-There are exclusive upgraded versions of the Hellcat that raise performance even higher, but the Hellcat is already a ridiculous vehicle, and upgrading it costs multiple hundreds of thousands of dollars.
-Does it really still count as muscle at that point?
+There are exclusive upgraded versions of the Hellcat that raise performance even higher.
+Still, the Hellcat is already a ridiculous vehicle, and upgrading it costs multiple hundreds of thousands of dollars.
+Does it still count as muscle at that point?
 We aren’t sure, so we cut it here.

 If you don’t max the Hellcat, it’s still going to start over $60,000.
 For that price, you get 707 horses under the hood, produced by a 6.2L V8.
 You can get to 60 mph in 3.5 seconds, and your top speed hits 200 mph.